Ashwin-Nikam/SmartCar-API/README.md

 $ curl http://127.0.0.1:8000/vehicles/1234/battery
 ```
 You could also run these URLs in the browser and see the responses. <br /> <br />
-For the post request you could type in the command
+For the post request you could type in the following command in the terminal.
 ```
 $ curl http://127.0.0.1:8000/vehicles/1234/engine -H 'Content-Type: application/json' -d '{"action": "START|STOP"}'
 ```